 Sunday brunch at Anis is appropriately French with offerings like Nutella crepes, steak and frites, and eggs Benedict on brioche.
 For some extra joie de vivre go a sunny day and dine on their covered patio.
 Check out the menu!

 Hidden from street view in a Buckhead office building, Local Three is like a restaurant speakeasy.
 Follow the signs through the building and you’ll be rewarded with a true contender for best brunch in Atlanta.

-Everything the Local Three team does is with a tinge of quirk and their brunch menu, now offered on Saturdays and Sundays, is no exception.
-It’s a brunch buffet, but the twist here is that you go into their beautiful kitchen where chefs are constantly refreshing the buffet.
+Everything the Local Three team does is with a tinge of quirk and their brunch menu, offered on Sundays, is no exception.
+It’s a brunch buffet, with bottomless mimosas!
+Check out their menu.

 Check out their creative twists on classic brunch favorites like buttermilk pancakes with apples and miso caramel and custard French toast with red wine fig jam.

 BEST BRUNCH ATLANTA: MURPHY’S

 If you make a list of the best brunch places in Atlanta and don’t include Murphy’s, does your list even exist?
 We think not!

 Murphy’s has been a beloved Virginia-Highland neighborhood spot for 35 years and their brunch is renowned.
 They don’t take reservations for brunch, so be prepared to wait – but it’s worth it!